General Information FAQ (updated 5/21/20)

-Some of the steps that the County and its partners are taking include coordinating food delivery with outreach and shelter providers to decrease the need for people to leave their shelter location to get food, exploring options to increase shelter beds for those who have been displaced due to social distancing rules, establishing potential isolation and quarantine beds for homeless and displaced individuals who are ill, and increasing hygiene and sanitation by funding portable toilets and handwashing stations.
+Some steps the county and its partners are taking include coordinating food delivery with outreach and shelter providers to decrease the need for people to leave their shelter location to get food, exploring options to increase shelter beds for those who have been displaced due to social distancing rules, establishing potential isolation and quarantine beds for homeless and displaced individuals who are ill, and increasing hygiene and sanitation by funding portable toilets and handwashing stations.

-Social distancing is best practices to keep a safe distance between people.
-In the case of COVID-19, a disease that is spread through droplets, people should stay about 6 feet away from each other.
+Physical distancing is using best practices to keep a safe distance between people.
+In the case of COVID-19, a disease spread through droplets, people should stay at least 6 feet away from each other.

 - Avoiding crowds.

 - Staying home.
 Skip community events and gatherings.

 - Avoiding contact with people who are sick.

 - Avoiding touching your eyes, nose, or mouth with unwashed hands.